Use this in Delivery Profitability Calculator

 | Zone 4 | Over 10 miles | £20.00+ |

-Some florists add a premium for timed deliveries — an extra £5 for a specific one-hour window is entirely reasonable.
+Some florists add a premium for timed deliveries.
+An extra £5 for a specific one-hour window is fair, and customers asking for it will pay.

 Build Into Product Prices